-Most of you are aware about the physical advantages of playing around in . . . → Read More: Benefits of Pool time for a child with Autism
+Most of you are aware about the physical advantages of playing around in the . . . → Read More: Benefits of Pool time for a child with Autism

 Every one knows play dough is fun.
 But is it therapeutic?
 Can playdough be used to teach skills to children with Autism?
 The answer is “Yes”!
-This colored squishy substance, does not just provide your child with opportunities to explore their creativity, but is also an important medium by which you can address various . . . → Read More: Fun with hands: Autism skills using Play dough
+This colored squishy substance, does not just provide your child with opportunities to explore their creativity, but is also an important medium by which you can address various needs . . . → Read More: Fun with hands: Autism skills using Play dough

 Help your child actively develop the concept of numbers.
 This activity is simple and easy to perform especially as children learn and understand the value of numbers.